-3.8 ROHC compression parameters and schemes
+ROHC compression parameters and schemes

 The value of the compression parameters of ROHC that determine the efficiency and robustness are not defined in ROHC specification and are not negotiated initially but are stated as implementation dependent.
-The compression parameters see Figure 4 and the schemes that use them, are as follows:
+The compression parameters see Fig. 4 and the schemes that use them, are as follows:

-- 1. L: In U-mode and O-mode the ROHC compressor uses a confidence variable (L) in order to ensure the correct transmission of header information. - 2.
-Timer_1 (IR_TIMEOUT): In U-mode, the compressor uses this timer to return to the IR compression level and periodically resends static information. - 3.
-Timer_2 (FO_TIMEOUT): The compressor also uses another timer in U-mode and this timer is used to go downward to FO compression level if the compressor is working in SO compression level.
+- 1. L: In U-mode and O-mode the ROHC compressor uses a confidence variable (L) in order to ensure the correct transmission of header information. - Timer_1 (IR_TIMEOUT): In U-mode, the compressor uses this timer to return to the IR compression level and periodically resends static information.